xwmx/nb/README.md

 [1] Title One
 ```

-The local notebook is always referred to by the name 'local' and otherwise
+A local notebook is always referred to by the name `local` and otherwise
 behaves just like a global notebook whenever a command is run from within it:

 ```bash